John Wayne Gacy: KFC manager

 Gacy and Myers married in September 1964.
 Marlynn's father subsequently purchased three Kentucky Fried Chicken (KFC) restaurants in Waterloo, Iowa.
-The couple moved there so Gacy could manage the restaurants, with the understanding that they would move into Marlynn's parents' former home.
-The offer was lucrative: Gacy would receive $15,000 per year (the equivalent of about $152,600 as of 2025), plus a share of the restaurant's profits.
+The couple relocated there so Gacy could manage the restaurants, with the understanding that they would move into Marlynn's parents' former home.
+The offer was lucrative: Gacy would receive $15,000 per year (the equivalent of about $156,800 as of 2026), plus a share of the restaurant's profits.

 Gacy opened a "club" in his basement where his employees could drink alcohol and play pool.
 Although Gacy employed teenagers of both sexes, he socialized only with the males.
 Gacy gave many of them alcohol before he made sexual advances; if they rebuffed him, he would claim his advances were jokes or a test of morals.

-Gacy's wife gave birth to a son in February 1966 and a daughter in March 1967.
+In February 1966, Gacy's wife gave birth to a son; a daughter was born in March 1967.
 Gacy later described this period of his life as "perfect"—he had finally earned his father's approval.
-When Gacy's parents visited in July 1966, his father privately apologized for the abuse he had inflicted before happily saying, "Son, I was wrong about you", as he shook Gacy's hand.
+When Gacy's parents visited him in July 1966, his father privately apologized for the abuse he had inflicted throughout his childhood and adolescence before happily saying, "Son, I was wrong about you" as he shook Gacy's hand.